 Birmingham might want to consider this from the World Health Organisation: 1.2 million people die from car accidents around the world per year.
 Most of these deaths were pedestrians, cyclists and motorcyclists and not the drivers of the car.
 I await Birmingham’s next tome ‘He Died With A Humvee On His Hand’.

-But then there’s the celebrities.
+But then there are the celebrities.

-Jeremy Clarkson, the gregarious presenter of the popular UK car program Top Gear, has warned the ‘guests of our roads’ that if they happen to cycle through a red light that he would run them down ‘for fun’.
+Jeremy Clarkson, the gregarious presenter of the popular UK car program Top Gear, has warned the ‘guests of our roads’ that if they happen to cycle through a red light that he would run them down for fun’.
 Such remarks have had him accused of inciting several ‘Clarkson-like attacks on cyclists’ one of which left a man paralysed.

 While Clarkson may have meant it as a joke but there is nothing remotely funny about this: ‘A festive custom we could do worse than foster would be stringing piano wire across country lanes to decapitate cyclists’.

-This was not written by a tabloid journalist but of The Times newspaper columnist, Matthew Parris.
+This was not written by a tabloid journalist but by The Times newspaper columnist, Matthew Parris.
 His reason for such lacerating anger was because he found Gatorade bottles in his hedgerow.
 The fact that many cyclists actually drink from reusable bottles or that the bottles themselves could have been thrown from cars seems to have escaped him.
 But let’s not let facts get in the way of a bit of mid-life bile letting.

 So you may wonder, why do some people hate cyclists with such incoherent junk-yard dog rage?
 Is it the Lycra shorts, the flashy bright clothes, that they sometimes don’t stop at traffic lights?

 To be honest I don’t know.
-For once you consider that bicycles take car users off the road (there’s an estimated 1.6 millions cyclists in Australia) thus freeing up traffic, reduce patronage on an already stressed public transport system, save everyone millions in tax payer dollars for medical bills associated with obesity, heart disease and diabetes, you’d think that hacks, mediocre writers, celebrities and cycle-thumping louts (and the ones out of police uniform) would actually want to throw cyclists a smile and not a punch.
+For once you consider that bicycles take car users off the road (there’s an estimated 1.6 million cyclists in Australia) thus freeing up traffic, reduce patronage on an already stressed public transport system, save everyone millions in taxpayer dollars for medical bills associated with obesity, heart disease and diabetes, you’d think that hacks, mediocre writers, celebrities and cycle-thumping louts (and the ones out of police uniform) would actually want to throw cyclists a smile and not a punch.